 Bottleshop

 New in my neighbourhood in 2023 is Bottleshop – located in that strange Beetlejuice building on Wibautstraat that used to be home to Undercover.
 It’s a natural wine bar that also serves some fantastic, upscale bar bites.
-I’m not usually a huge fan of natural wines, but I loved Bottleshop’s fruity French Gamay and would probably go back for an entire bottle instead of just a glass.
+I’m not usually a huge fan of natural wines, but I loved Bottleshop’s fruity, farmyard-y French Gamay and juicy, low-extraction Cabernet Franc.
 Not to mention their pungent cheeses, melting beef short rib, punchy chicken yakitori and simple but heavenly bread and butter.
-I’m glad this is only 50 metres down the road from me!
+I’m glad this is only 50 metres down the road from my apartment!

 Bar Parry